getgrav/grav-learn/pages/17/08.advanced/01.flex/01.administration/03.configuration/doc.md

 These settings are typically used for changing the behaviour of the directory, setting defaults for the objects or alter rendering of the layouts.

+> [!CAUTION]
-!!
-The settings are different in every Directory, this document contains only the common settings found in every directory.
+> The settings are different in every Directory, this document contains only the common settings found in every directory.

 #### Controls